coleifer/peewee/docs/peewee/relationships.rst

 resolve the foreign-key for us.

 .. note::
-    This technique is also discussed in the :ref:`multiple-sources` section.
+    This technique is discussed in more detail in :ref:`multiple-sources`.

 List users and all their tweets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^